kubo/injector/README.md

 1. It gets Win32 error messages when `LoadLibrary` fails by copying assembly code into the target process.
-2. It can inject a 32-bit dll into a 32-bit process from 64-bit processes by checking the export entries in 32-bit kernel32.dll.
+2. It can inject a 32-bit dll into a 32-bit process from x64 processes by checking the export entries in 32-bit kernel32.dll.

+**Note:** It may work on Windows on ARM though I have not tested it because I have no ARM machines.
+Let me know if it really works.

 # Compilation